areisenb/web-musicdir/README.md

 this is how it looks at home for me
 ![Screenshot-web](docs/screenshot-web.png "Screenshot")

-# Config
-pls check /config-template for the easiest config file in yaml format.
-I do not want to expose my working example here, but am optimistic enough to guess everybody who wants to easily can adapt for his needs.
-Once your config file is composed make it available below /config in production environment

 # Deployment as docker container
 * serves port 8106
 * expects data/music.album.json and data/music.title.json as volume mount